Popular Korean Street Toast

 What is Korean Street Toast?

-Known as Gilgeori toast (길거리 í† ìŠ¤íŠ¸) in Korean, it is an unusual toasted egg sandwich packed with shredded cabbage, carrot, and green onion cooked together in an egg batter, then layered with ham and cheese in between slices of buttered toasted bread.
+Korean Street Toast, also known as Gilgeori toast (길거리 토스트) in Korean, is a unique breakfast sandwich.
+It consists of shredded cabbage, carrot, and green onion cooked in an egg batter, layered with ham and cheese, and served between slices of buttered toast.

-What makes this Korean toast recipe so unusual is the combination of condiments to flavor the sandwich – sugar (or jam), ketchup, and with or without mayonnaise!
+What makes this Korean toast recipe so unusual is the combination of condiments used to flavor the sandwich.
+A blend of sugar or jam, ketchup, and mayo (optional) is used to complement the egg omelet, crunchy vegetables, ham, and cheese that are sandwiched between slices of buttery toasted bread.

 How to make Korean street toast